rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 ```

 The process of installing a device consists of different stages towards
-successful completion of onboarding the device onto rapyuta.io.
+the successful completion of onboarding the device onto rapyuta.io.
 These stages are described below:

 * Checking and installing required python or apt packages.